 Georgia Libraries for Accessible Statewide Services (GLASS) Recording Program

-The primary objective of the GLASS Recording Program is to provide recreational and informational materials to citizens of Georgia who are unable to read regular print due to physical or visual or learning impairments.
+The primary objective of the GLASS Recording Program is to provide recreational and informational materials to citizens of Georgia who are unable to read standard print due to physical or visual impairments or learning disability.
 The Recording Program provides patrons with a well balanced and broad range of recreational and informational materials which complement materials from other libraries in the NLS network or other sources.

 Responsibility for Selection of Materials

 The selection of materials is the responsibility of the GLASS Regional Librarian.
-Members of staff, GLASS patrons, and members of the public are encouraged to contribute to the building of the collection.
+Staff members, GLASS patrons, and members of the public are encouraged to contribute to the building of the collection.
 Suggestions for inclusion on materials in the locally recorded collection should be made to the regional librarian.

 Selection Criteria for Locally Produced Digital Books